The world is staring down the barrel of a productivity crisis.

-Bad employee experiences create disengagement, which spreads low morale and drives high turnover.
+Bad employee experiences create disengagement, spreading low morale and driving high turnover.

 The result?
 The perfect storm for poor productivity.
-Low employee engagement spreads like a virus until everyone is sick.
+Low employee engagement spreads like a virus until everyone is infected.
 And when a business reaches this point, it can be hard to work out how to recover.
-Some businesses wind up paralyzed, feeling the problem is so big they don't know where to start.
+Some businesses end up paralyzed, feeling the problem is so big they don't know where to start.

 But there is good news.